PhMajerus/FIGfonts/README.md

 _Remember to use `figlet -f phm-beyondneo-mono -C utf8` to access Unicode characters (including ISO 8859-1)._

-## Using & installing FIGfonts
+## Installing and using FIGfonts

+### Installing FIGlet fonts
 You'll need the FIGlet utility, so start with `sudo apt install figlet` or equivalent for your distro.
-FIGfonts can be used as it by specifying their paths:
+FIGfonts can be used as is by specifying their paths:
 ```bash
 echo 'Hello, world!' | figlet -f /some_path/phm-largetype.flf -C utf8
 ```
-The `-C utf8` option makes it support Unicode characters, handling the input as UTF-8.
+The `-C utf8` option makes FIGlet decode UTF-8 input into Unicode code points and use those code points directly as FIGlet character indices, enabling characters beyond ASCII.

 But to make it cleaner and easier to use regularly, the font files can be copied to the FIGfont folder:
 ```bash